Cefazolin

 Pharmacokinetics of cefazolin in pregnancy

 Cefazolin is renally cleared with minimal metabolism in the liver.
 Pregnancy increases glomerular filtration which can lower drug concentrations in the blood and body tissues.
 Therefore, the time the drug remains above the minimum level required to effectively treat the infection (MIC), which often originate in the adipose tissue, may be reduced.
+There were no pharmacokinetic studies comparing cefazolin exposure in pregnant versus non-pregnant women.
+Population- and maternal physiology-based pharmacokinetic models, indicated that pregnant women weighing over 80kg may need higher doses compared to pregnant women weighing under 80kg, to provide concentrations in adipose tissue above the target MIC.
 Placental transfer occurs, with foetal levels reaching about 18–45% of the maternal concentration.
-Population-pharmacokinetic and maternal PBPK models, investigated the pharmacokinetics in pregnancy, but also the effect of body weight on cefazolin distribution.
-These models indicated that pregnant women weighing over 80kg may need higher dosing compared to pregnant women weighing under 80kg, to provide adipose concentrations above the target MIC.

 Benefits and risks with the proposed drug adjustments